PentahoCommunityMeetup2015/info/README.md

 Business Stream

 - [Nelson Sousa of Ubiquis Consulting](https://twitter.com/ubiquisbi) will talk about Mapping and the benefits it can provide to the business
+- [Owen Bowden](https://twitter.com/tweetsfromowen) Beating blood cancer with help from the Pentaho community

 # Hotels